Genesiss Hospital Our Treatment Arrow icon pointing right

 Therapy / Procedure Used When Purpose

-Catheter support Significant retention Safe bladder emptying
+Catheter support (temporary/long-term) Significant retention Helps empty bladder safely

 How Doctors Decide the Right Treatment

-Primary symptom Urgency vs leakage vs retention
+• Primary symptom (urgency vs leakage vs retention)

 Can Bladder Disorders Be Prevented?

-Why Choose Genesiss Multispeciality Hospital?
+Why Choose Genesiss Multispeciality Hospital for Bladder Disorder Treatment?

 • Urology-led evaluation for bladder symptoms

-• Step-wise treatment planning
+• Step-wise treatment planning (conservative first, advanced when needed)

-• Advanced diagnostic support for recurrent cases
+• Diagnostic support for recurrent symptoms

-• Multispeciality backup when needed
+• Multispeciality backup if other conditions contribute

 • Accessible location in BTM Layout, Bangalore

-Consult an Experienced Urologist & Andrologist
+Consult an Experienced Urologist

-Dr. Raju R Urologist & Andrologist – Genesiss Multispeciality Hospital, BTM Layout, Bangalore
+Dr. Raju R (Urologist) – Genesiss Multispeciality Hospital, BTM Layout

 What is overactive bladder?